Another US congressional delegation in Taiwan amid tensions

 TAIPEI, Taiwan (AP) — Another U.S. congressional delegation is visiting Taiwan as tensions with China remain high over its claims to the self-governed island.

 A steady stream of U.S. visitors has come to meet with Taiwanese officials since U.S. House Speaker Nancy Pelosi visited in early August.
-China in response has stepped up its military harassment, sending warships, warplanes and even drones toward the island daily.
+China in response has stepped up its military harassment of Taiwan, sending warships, warplanes and drones toward the island daily.

 Referring to China’s military threats, Tsai said the delegation’s visit “conveys rock solid support for Taiwan from the U.S. Congress.”